GuisandeGolfer/AI-youtube-notes-for-Obsidian/README.md

 - [x] Realize that I could have probably down this faster with Python3.
 - [x] Learn about "system()" functional call.
 - [x] run youtube-dl with my program based off inputs inside `argv[]` and generate an mp3
-- [ ] learn how to send the .mp3 file with OpenAI API token to Whisper and recieve the text output.
+- [x] learn how to send the .mp3 file with OpenAI API token to Whisper and recieve the text output.
+- [ ] figure out how to set && load environment variables in C.
+- [ ] need to finish adding the remaining forms to the API Request: 1. mode=whisper-1, 2. response_format=text
 - [ ] send Whisper output and chat prompt to GPT-4 endpoint, and recieve output
 - [ ] save output to a file inside a specific directory inside my iCloud location for Obsidian.